Fire Wardens – Why?

 Emergencies can happen at any time, usually when you least expect it.
 Fire Warden training helps your staff know what to do in anxious times.

 Emotions take hold, people either panic or just ignore an emergency because they don’t know how to respond.
-As a result they may put their lives in even greater danger.
+As a result, they may put their lives in even greater danger.

 For example, have you ever been in a shopping centre when the fire alarm goes off?

-Who takes Control during an Emergency?
+Who takes control during an Emergency?

 Fire Wardens form part of your company’s Emergency Control Organisation (ECO).
-The ECO is the team who take the lead and give priority to the safety of all occupants including visitors, during an emergency.
+The ECO is the team who takes the lead and give priority to the safety of all occupants including visitors, during an emergency.
 Life safety shall take precedence over asset protection during an emergency.

 Establishing an ECO for your company is generally considered best practice.